 Why is this medication prescribed?

-Zaleplon is used to treat insomnia (difficulty falling asleep).
+Zaleplon is used on a short-term basis to treat insomnia (difficulty falling asleep).
 Zaleplon does not help you to stay asleep longer or decrease the number of times that you awaken during the night.
 Zaleplon is in a class of medications called hypnotics.
 It works by slowing activity in the brain to allow sleep.

 How should this medicine be used?